adamhoof/CDN77-NGINX/README.md

          - preconfiguration -> nothing, we do not need to do anything before directives processing.
          - postconfiguration -> this is crucial and needs to be configured, here we inject our filter!
          - Scope interaction -> there is no scope-dependent behavior I would say, so NULL for all of them.
+     - Alright now it is a time to start the implementation.
+Let's checkout [NGINX contributing](https://github.com/nginx/nginx/blob/020b1db7eb187d4a9a5f1d6154c664a463473b36/CONTRIBUTING.md) guide to see what to look out for.
+       - Here is [code style](https://nginx.org/en/docs/dev/development_guide.html#code_style).
+Ehhh first common pitfalls point is "Writing a C module -> do not try to write one if you do not have to".
+Hope I did not miss anything :D But the task confirms it can't be done with a simple configuration so guess we good.
+         - Damn this document is actually an awesome overview.
+There are some very relevant chapters on how to build filter modules, response header info, code style, tips.
+       - Setup dev env:
+         - We need to compile [from source](https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-open-source/#sources) since we wanna add a custom module.
+           - Download dependencies as the guide says - pcre, zlib, openssl.
+Gcc and make are a must ofc!
+           - Download nginx project (stable), unpack.
+           - Before running `./configure`, we need to specify a config file so that nginx can register it, see config file in this repo.
+Taken from [here](https://nginx.org/en/docs/dev/development_guide.html#http_building_filter_modules).
+           - Run `./configure --prefix="/opt/nginx-custom" --with-http_ssl_module --add-module="/path/to/custom/module"`
+             - [prefix](https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-open-source/#configuring-nginx-paths): set install dir to prevent possible clash with other nginx installation,
+             - [ssl](https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-open-source/#including-modules-not-built-by-default): https is the default nowadays and I noticed ssl is not included by default => no https.
+             - [add-module](https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-open-source/#including-third-party-modules): tell nginx to count our custom 3rd party module in.
+           - Seems like the `./configure` is not complaining about our module, output part -> "`adding module in /path/to/custom/module`" "` +  was configured`"
+           - `make`!
+This fails now, but that is ok, the file is empty.
+Important is that it did not fail on other steps.
+           - Create CMakeLists.txt (leave me ok zoomers like CMakeLists.txt more than Makefile), check it out in the repo here.
+       - Coding time?

 ## 3) - DNS wildcard algorithm
 ## 4) - Bonus Lua module API extension